JustinTrenchcoat/ITP_Data_Analysis/README.md

 This project is under the research project `S25 WLIURA - Undergraduate Research Asst Arctic Oceanography` with Dr. Stephanie Waterman from University of British Columbia as supervisor.
 This repository aims to utilize Ice-Tethered Profiler (ITP) data to explore the backgound properties of the Arctic Ocean Atlantic Water Thermocline, discover its relation with staircase structure dynamics, and eventually acheive the parameterization of microstructure-level mechanism.

+# For future Ocean users:
+run
+`git pull origin main` to obtain the latest update of this repository

 ## Repository Structures
 - root
     1. Data folders: